VlCTORWONG/WhispGrid_Large_V3/README.md

 WhispGrid supports diarization based on [Riteshhere](https://github.com/riteshhere/Speaker_diarization)'s code.

 This script has been modified to detect code switches between Cantonese and English using "yue" which started being supported with "whisper-large-v3".
-The script "whispgrid_large_v3.py" is used for only sentence tier level transcription and the script "whispgrid_large_v3_words.py" is used for sentence and word tier level transcriptions.
+The script "whispgrid_large_v3.py" is used for only sentence tier level transcriptions and the script "whispgrid_large_v3_words.py" is used for sentence and word tier level transcriptions.

 ## Functionalities